TheFutureGadgetsLab/PettingZoo/README.md

 Well, supervised learning cannot be easily applied to games as you would need to be able to correctly identify which buttons to press at each frame and that is not an easy task.
 A genetic algorithm assumes nothing about the problem at hand--there is no surface to descent or conditional probabilities to calculate--the random combination and recombination of agents is all you need.

 Maybe a better question is why are you using a genetic algorithm instead of reinforcement learning?
-Great question, we thought it would be fun and informative and soon we will be moving to reinforcement learning.
+Great question, we thought it would be fun and informative, and I'm quite interested in biologically inspired algorithms and ideas.

 ## The Models